 Any decision that denies a service you request or denies the amount, scope or duration of the service that you request will be made by a health care professional who has appropriate clinical expertise in treating your condition.
 Authorizations are made according to medical necessity.
-If you do not agree with a decision that denies, reduces, suspends or terminates a service, you may file an appeal.
+If you should disagree with a decision, you may ask for a second opinion (for behavioral health only) from a network provider, or arrangements will be made for you to obtain a second opinion from outside the network, at no cost to you.

-If you should disagree with a decision made, you have the right to ask for a second opinion (for behavioral health only) and/or file an appeal (for behavioral health and SUD services).
-Please refer to the Appeal section in this handbook beginning on page 39.
+If you do not agree with a decision that reduces, suspends or terminates a service, you may file a local appeal (for behavioral health and SUD services.)
+Please refer to the Appeal section in this handbook on page 39.

 If you are not receiving approved medical services as quickly as needed, you can get help.
 Call your local customer service office as listed on pages 36 and 37.
 They will help you get the treatment services you need.
 The customer service office may also help you file a grievance.
-A grievance is a way to complain about what is wrong with the help you are or are not getting.
+A grievance is a way to complain about what is wrong with the staff, services, and/or supports you are or are not getting.